ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento_optimized_stacks/Magento1/permissionguide.md

 find var/www/vhosts/mage.ukast.co.uk/media/css -type d -exec chmod 750 {} \;
 ```

-Note that the above permissions do not allow the php-fpm user to write core Magento code.
-However, when deploying new content the user needs to be able to write to the document root, therefore when deploying run the following.
+Note that the above permissions will not allow the php-fpm user to write to the application files.
+When deploying new content the user needs to be able to write to the document root, therefore when deploying run the following.
 ```bash
 chmod –R 770 /var/www/vhosts/mage.ukast.co.uk/htdocs/
 ```